ETC-A/etca-spec/extensions/expanded-opcodes/README.md

 2) C in the operation column refers to the carry flag.
 3) Only the `M` least significant bits of `B` (or `-B` where applicable) are used for a shift amount.
     `M` is equal to 3, 4, 5, or 6 for SS values of 00, 01, 10, or 11 respectively.
     After these operations, the carry flag contains the last bit shifted out of `A`.
+For example, if `rh0` is `0x80`, then after `rolh rh0,1`, the carry flag will be set and `rh0` will be 1.
     The other flags are undefined.
 4) This is an arithmetic right shift, which shifts in the most significant bit of A instead of always shifting in 0.